Resources

 -

 The Kingston High School Bus Pass Program, launched as a pilot in 2012, now offers free bus passes to all students in Grades 9–12 and includes annual on-bus orientation.
-This pioneering initiative, possibly the first of its kind in Canada, has become a model of innovation and sustainability.
+This pioneering initiative, the first of its kind in Canada, has become a model of innovation and sustainability.
 Children 14 and under also ride free without passes.

 City of Kingston: